-Read the five scenarios for each year, and match them to the mutual fund Performance Chart on the previous page.
-Notice how the economic scenarios impact whether the returns are positive or negative.
+Read the five scenarios for each year, and match them to the mutual fund impact whether the returns previous page.
+Notice how Performance Chart on the the economic scenarios are positive or negative.

 Year 1: All four funds had positive returns in a fairly stable market environment.